KPMAD/CMOS_VLSIdesign/README.md

 - As Vt is around 0.55V, so for 0.2V and 0.4V there is no curve observed.
 ![WhatsApp Image 2026-02-17 at 10 41 58 PM](https://github.com/user-attachments/assets/11843c0f-e384-4f44-8c8b-99740f523a55)

+## C) Day 2 - Velocity saturation and basics of CMOS inverter VTC

 ### SPICE simulation for lower nodes and velocity saturation effect
 ### L1: SPICE simulation for lower nodes  **********
 - We can see the behaviour of the transistor in the linear regime, which is completely different from the saturation regime due to the pinch-off phenomenon.
 Generally, it occurs at higher V<sub>ds</sub>.